Frequently Asked Questions About Medicare

 Medicare costs change from year to year.
-Once 2022 costs are confirmed and reported in late 2021, we will update our website.
+The numbers for 2022 have been confirmed and reported.
+Please read our 2022 cost update blog here for more information.
 For yearly Medicare updates, be sure to sign up for our email newsletter.
 Delta Benefits Group hosts seminars regularly to discuss any changes in Medicare that our clients need to know about.
 Sign up for the next online seminar here

 Which Medicare Plan Covers Prescription Medications?

 In most cases, Medicare Part D will cover your prescription drug costs.
 However, there are situations where Medicare Part A or B will cover your drug costs.
 If you’re not sure, give us a call.